codeinstitute-davidhubber/ci-mobile_vs_desktop_approach-desktop_first_approach/README.md

 ***
 #### project url: **'https://davidhubber.github.io/ci-mobile_vs_desktop_approach-desktop_first_approach/'**
 ***
-title: **'Code Institiute - Repsonsive Design - Ddesktop First Approach'**
+title: **'Code Institiute - Repsonsive Design - Desktop First Approach'**

 description: **It is a approach in the responsive design.
 It applies styles for the desktop first and then for smaller screens by setting the maximum width property in media query.**